England cricket team: 1940s

 Test cricket resumed after the war in 1946, and England won their first match back against India.
 However, they struggled in the 1946–47 Ashes series, losing 3–0 in Australia under Wally Hammond's captaincy.
 England beat South Africa 3–0 in 1947 with Denis Compton scoring 1,187 runs in the series.

-The 1947–48 series against the West Indies was another disappointment for England, with the side losing 2–0 following injuries to several key players.
-England suffered further humiliation against Bradman's invincible side in the 1948 Ashes series.
+The 1947–48 series against the West Indies was another disappointment for England, with the team losing 2–0 following injuries to several key players.
+England suffered further humiliation against Bradman's invincible team in the 1948 Ashes series.
 Hutton was controversially dropped for the third Test, and England were bowled out for just 52 at The Oval.
 The series proved to be Bradman's final Ashes series.

 In 1948–49, England beat South Africa 2–0 under the captaincy of George Mann.
 The series included a record breaking stand of 359 between Hutton and Cyril Washbrook.
 The decade ended with England drawing the Test series against New Zealand, with every match ending in a draw.